sithmel/occamsrazor.js/README.rst

 -------------------------------------

 Syntax::

     adapters.all([arg1, arg2 ...]);

 take 0 or more arguments.
-It calls every functions that match with the arguments.
+It calls every function that match with the arguments.
-The results of the functions are returned as array.
+The results of the functions are returned inside an array.

 adapters.add (alias adapters.subscribe)
 ---------------------------------------